-- Redis Redis is the most popular key-value database; the name is an abbreviation for Remote Dictionary Server.
-In Spryker it’s used as a client side data source for localized content.
-The Redis key-value database avoids the necessity of making queries to the SQL database that would come with a high cost.
+- Redis.
+Redis is the most popular key-value database; the name is an abbreviation for Remote Dictionary Server.
+In Spryker it’s used as a client-side data source for localized content.
+The Redis key-value database avoids the necessity of making queries to the SQL database, which can come with a high cost.
 The data stored in Redis is kept in sync with the data stored in the SQL database through specialized cronjobs.
 Redis supports replication, so it’s a solution that enables scalability.

-- Elasticsearch Elasticsearch is a distributed search engine that offers an easy to configure and integrate solution for making searches fast.
-The relevant search data is stored in a dedicated storage, so is similar to using Redis storage; it avoids making a costly query to the SQL database.
+- Elasticsearch.
+Elasticsearch is a distributed search engine that offers an easy-to-configure and easy-to-integrate solution for making searches fast.
+The relevant search data is stored in dedicated storage, so is similar to using Redis storage; it avoids making a costly query to the SQL database.
 The data stored in Elasticsearch is updated through cronjobs.

-- Silex (deprecated) Silex is a PHP micro-framework based on Symfony components; offers Twig—a fast and modern PHP templating engine.
+- Silex (deprecated).
+Silex is a PHP micro-framework based on Symfony components; it offers Twig—a fast and modern PHP templating engine.
 Please use Spryker Application and Application Plugins instead of Silex Application and Service Providers.

-- Twig Twig - a fast and modern PHP templating engine.
+- Twig.
+It is a fast and modern PHP templating engine.

-- Propel Propel is an ORM library for PHP, offering an object-relational mapping toolkit.
+- Propel.
+It is an ORM library for PHP, offering an object-relational mapping toolkit.
 It’s part of the Symfony framework.
-Propel’s principal function is to provide mapping between database tables and PHP classes.
-Propel includes a source code generator for creating php classes based on the data model definition given through an XML file.
-The data model definition is independent of the database used, so Spryker provides a single interface that enables the access to different database management systems.
+Propel’s principal function is to provide the mapping between database tables and PHP classes.
+Propel includes a source code generator for creating PHP classes based on the data model definition given through an XML file.
+The data model definition is independent of the database used, so Spryker provides a single interface that enables access to different database management systems.